B-Rich/mtg-db/README.md

 # mtg-db
 Magic the Gathering collection organizer - for paper cards!
-This should ultimately give you an idea of what you could have
+This should ultimately give you an idea of what you have in your collection at any time